altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Huh!?"<br/>

-Becker stilled his sabre because of Regis' words.
+Becker stilled his sabre because of Regis' words.<br/>

-Eric and Clarisse who were watching them intently held their breath.
+Eric and Clarisse who were watching them intently held their breath.<br/>

-The air was tensed.
+The air was tensed.<br/>

 "...
 Let's make a deal, inspector Becker...
 Do you think you can get away after killing the 3 of us?
 What about Eric after taking me down?
 Shoot him?
 I think Ms Clarisse would run away while you do all that."<br/>